When should I go to a hospital emergency department or call 911 for an ambulance?

 If I take a home test and it’s positive – what do I do?

-- Stay home and isolate for 10 days.
+- Stay home and isolate for 5 days from the date of your positive test or from when you first had symptoms.
 Get plenty of rest, drink fluids, and take Tylenol or other pain relievers and decongestants for your symptoms.

 - Call your doctor for guidance if you are not feeling well.